Official - Lake Nighthorse Recreation Area

 Lake Nighthorse Recreation Area is now open for daily operations with modified hours and recreation operations due to COVID-19.
 To ensure the safety of lake staff and the public, it’s requested visitors maintain social distancing of six feet apart, wear a face covering when social distancing is not possible, and bring a personal supply of hand sanitizer.
 Visitors also should not gather in groups of ten or more.

 Season passes and 5-punch passes are available for purchase online and day passes may be purchased by credit card or exact cash at the entrance station.

-June 1 - June 30 daily operations will be from 8am-6pm.
-Mandatory watercraft inspections and decontamination operations will now include ballasted boats with no green seals.
-Please refer to the Boating Rules tab below for full information regarding boating at Lake Nighthorse.
+Please refer to the Boating Rules tab below for full information regarding boating at Lake Nighthorse, including mandatory watercraft inspections and decontamination operations.
 Lake Nighthorse restrictions do not allow jet skis, above-water exhaust, or boats with plumbed toilets and sinks at any time.